 (You'll definitely want to use bone-in meat to get a fabulous, rich stock.
 And, split breasts are much cheaper than boneless, skinless chicken.)

 First, place a few carrots, celery stalks, and quartered onions in a crock pot.
 (I was out of onions the day I made this batch, so I just used minced onions) If you don't have these veggies on hand, you can still make a basic stock without them.
 The veggies give your stock a richer taste, but you'll still have a great stock without them.

-Next, place two to six split breasts, depending on how much chicken and stock you want, on top of veggies.
+Next, place two to six split breasts (or a whole chicken), depending on how much chicken and stock you want, on top of veggies.
 Remember, you can freeze your meat and stock, so go ahead and max out your crock pot so that you don't have to do this as often.
 Season your chicken with pretty much whatever you want.
 You can keep it as basic as salt and pepper or go to town with lots of different seasonings.
 Just keep in mind to go easy on the salt because you will be using your broth in other recipes that may already contain salty ingredients, so go light.
 Here, I used a little salt, pepper, marjoram, a couple bay leaves, and garlic powder.

 Next add water.
 It doesn't really matter how much you add.
 The general rule is that less water equals a more concentrated broth....more water, less concentrated.
-I usually make six split breasts at a time, and I add about four cups of water.
+I usually make six split breasts at a time, and I add about four to six cups of water.